 Welcome to Day 25 of our 30-Day Easy Money Makeover!
 Every day in April, we’re bringing you strategies to help you improve, and feel more confident about, your money situation.
-Follow along and see the rest of the calendar here.
+Follow along and see the rest of the calendar here .

-Here’s one task that can knock a bunch of other to-dos off your list: Set up automatic bill payments and savings transfers.
+Full-time employees are working more, but here’s one task that can knock a bunch of other to-dos off your list: Set up automatic bill payments and savings transfers.

 Spending 5-10 minutes now to arrange those recurring transactions can be a smart financial move that helps you save more and stay on track with bills.
 “Creating that discipline, you won’t feel it, but it will accumulate over time and benefit you long term,” says Leslie Thompson, managing principal at Spectrum Management Group.

 A long day can turn into a long week, and it's important not to let financial obligations fall to the wayside.
 According to a recent survey of 2,000 millennials by Yellowbrick, 32% say they have not paid bills due to burnout.

 From student loans and auto payments to 401(k) and 529 college savings plan contributions, there are plenty of financial transactions you can automate.

 On the bill side, automated payments are underutilized: Sixty-one percent of people still make each payment individually, according to a 2018 report by Aite Group, based on a survey of 2,425 consumers who paid at least one bill (loans, mortgage, etc.) in the previous year.
 People are more inclined to set up automatic payments for some expenses than others.